mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 #####Categorical

 Returns the output value that is equal to the stop for the function input.
-We're going to use a different stops dictionary than we did for the previous two modes.
+We’re going to use a different stops dictionary than we did for the previous two modes.

 There are three main types of events in the dataset: earthquakes, explosions, and quarry blasts.
 In this case, the color of the circle layer will be determined by the type of event, with a default value of green to catch any events that do not fall into any of those categories.